 Restart test (in cluster):

-1. Record current stream length: redis-cli XLEN userdata-stream.
+1. Record the current stream length: redis-cli XLEN userdata-stream.

 4. It should match or be larger.